unicesi/EketalCompiler/test/README.md

 mvn exec:java -Dexec.mainClass="local.RunExecute"
 ```

-This example shows how Eketal detects a complex pattern, followed by the automaton, in two different Java Virtual Machine's.
+This example shows how REAL detects a complex pattern, followed by the automaton, in two different Java Virtual Machine's.
 Once both programs are up, run the command "start" in the program named **StartExecute**, and in the other command line write the same instruction "start", to deploy it.
 Finally, watch how they send messages between them.
 At the end of the example, Both programs show the message of the *reaction* defined in the eventClass.

-## 4. Deadlock
+## 5. Deadlock

 **Run it via Maven**